Back to Blog

 Coordination.
 I serve as the integrator across your specialists.
 I review their notes, flag conflicts, reconcile medication lists, and advocate for a coherent plan when different specialists want different things.

 24/7 access.
-When you have a question about symptoms at 8 p.m. on a Tuesday, you text me.
+When you have a question about symptoms at 8 p.m. on a Tuesday, you reach me.
 That often prevents a trip to urgent care or the ER.
-For chronic disease patients specifically, the ability to reach a physician quickly when something changes is worth a lot.
+(What that 24/7 access actually feels like in real scenarios.)

 Integration with lifestyle.
 Chronic disease is as much about food, activity, sleep, stress, and alcohol as it is about medication.
 In my practice, the lifestyle conversation is a real part of the visit, not a line on a handout.